 Our main mission when we set up Exploding Tree was to help people connect with chocolate on a new level and delve deeply into honest, ethical business.
 And this is still what inspires us today.

-Nearly a decade ago we made the somewhat painstaking switch to buying only 100% bio-degradable, low-carbon and sustainably manufactured packaging.
-Would you believe how difficult it is to find lovely minimalist packaging that’s not harmful to the planet?
-It is a continual process of researching and investigating but we are proud to only use packaging that can be composted or recycled – our new range of bars uses an outer sleeve made from post-agricultural waste and an inner sleeve made from plant-based cellulose and our boxes are made from post-consumer recycled card.
+Eco-packaging – In 2010 we made the somewhat painstaking switch to buying only 100% bio-degradable, low-carbon and sustainably manufactured packaging.
+It is a continual process of researching and investigating but we are proud to only use packaging that can be composted or recycled.
 I am happy to share my knowledge in this area so if you are working on your own solution get in touch, I have plenty of samples and contacts.
 In 2023 we installed solar panels on the HQ so our chocolate is now solar-powered when the sun is shining, and when it is too hot outside our chocolate is cooled with a very efficient air to air heat pump.

 Waste – We operate as a zero-waste business.
 If you come for a visit you might quickly discover the ‘scrap pack,’ where bits of chocolate go when they can’t be sold… and I can tell you there’s not one ounce of scrap that meets the bin.
 I am proud to only use packaging that can be composted or recycled – and we lean heavily towards minimal/no packaging wherever possible, bring your own bag and fill up with bulk chocolate or bare bars when you visit!
 We sell our bases to zero-waste shops and offer bulk wrapped bars and bases via the web shop.
 We’re continuing to think up new ways of keeping work & life ethics as tangible as possible and always love to hear ideas (one of my favourite topics) so feel free to drop us a line!

 Community is at the heart of what we do, here are some of the other projects we work on and are passionate about that overlap and impact the trajectory of our small business: